shimuraii/new_portfolio/readme.md

 # Gustavo's 3D portfolio :)

 Welcome!
 I made this portfolio and I actively work on it for a while now.
-I will keep trying to work on it periodically but no promises.
+I love ThreeJS and I will keep trying to work on it periodically but no promises.
 If there is an interest feel free to contact me, I'd love to chat about this project.

 # Starting this ThreeJS with Vite Starter Pack project Setup:
 ### Prerequisites